Meow (2021 film)

-Meow is a 2021 Indian Malayalam-language family drama film directed by Lal Jose and starring Soubin Shahir and Mamta Mohandas.
+Meow is a 2021 Indian Malayalam-language family drama film directed by Lal Jose and written by Iqbal Kuttippuram.
+It stars Soubin Shahir and Mamta Mohandas.
 The film is about a non-resident Indian businessman named Dasthakir who lives in the United Arab Emirates.
 He is from Aluva and hates cats.
 The film was shot in Ras Al Khaimah, United Arab Emirates.